nnekaou/Greetings/README.md

 ### GE Aviation, Engineering Intern
 _Cincinnati, OH / May 2018 - August 2018_
-- Performed high volume pricing analysis to optimize profit margins and locate payment errors
+- Performed high volume pricing analysis to optimize profit margins and locate payment errors.
-- Reduced turnaround time by 50% by streamlining company-wide project requests
+- Reduced turnaround time by 50% by streamlining company-wide project requests.
-- Independently designed a Spotfire proposal to create an automated process of catalog creation and maintenance
+- Independently designed a Spotfire proposal to create an automated process of catalog creation and maintenance.

 ```
 This was a great experience because it was my intoduction to data analysis.
 When I began this internship,